The Great Silk Road Adventure: Xi'an to Istanbul

 KEY ASPECTS TO CONSIDER

 Please note that although anyone in a reasonable state of health, with an open mind and a sense of adventure should be perfectly able to cope with this tour, it should not be underestimated that this is a BIG trip that, for its duration alone, will require considerable stamina and may take its toll on any inexperienced travellers.
-We have tried our best to pace the trip to allow for rest days and some ‘time-out’, but this is a journey of some 12,000 km with only four domestic flights so come prepared for some long days, culture shocks and lots of red-tape, especially at border crossings.
+We have tried our best to pace the trip to allow for rest days and some ‘time-out’, but this is a journey of some 12,000 km with only a handful of domestic flights so come prepared for some long days, culture shocks and lots of red-tape, especially at border crossings.
 Given the sheer length and breadth of this trip, it will require more flexibility than our other itineraries so please do bear this in mind.
-We have also chosen to increase our usual maximum group size from 12 to 16 as with longer trips, a slightly larger group size tends to work better.

 THE NATURE OF ADVENTURE TRAVEL